egecanyldrm/egecanyldrm/README.md

 Frontend Developer
 ------------------

-I am a Frontend developer with industry experience building websites and web applications.
-I specialize in JavaScript and have professional experience working with React and Nodejs.
-I also have experience working with TypeScript.
+I am a frontend developer with work experience in ReactJs, NextJs and NodeJs.
+I am learning new technologies and improving myself in the field of frontend.
+I actively develop projects with NextJs and React Native and share them with other developers on my Github page.
+I can develop frontend applications with ReactJs and NextJs, while I can create Rest API services with ExpressJs(NodeJs).

 * 🌍  I'm based in Istanbul/Turkey
 * 🖥️  See my portfolio at [egecanyildirim.com](http://egecanyildirim.com)